pingidentity/terraform-provider-identitycloud/docs/resources/certificate.md

 ### Optional

 - `active` (Boolean) The active status of the certificate.
 Set this to true for the certificate to actively be served.
-Defaults to `true`.
+Defaults to `false`.

 ### Read-Only